rauc/rauc/docs/using.rst

 * system.conf
 * multiple scripts?

-For a detailed list of all environment variables exported for the handler scripts, see ...
+For a detailed list of all environment variables exported to the handler scripts, see  the :ref:`sec-handler-interface` section.

 Pre-Install Handler
 ~~~~~~~~~~~~~~~~~~~